rpalsaxena/pdsnd_github/README.md

 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.

 ## Documentation tab

+It's important to give proper credit.
+Add links to any repo that inspired you or blogposts you consulted.